msg-CareerPaths/AWS-Cloud-Training/chapters/000-intro.md

 ## Working Mode

 The road-map consists of several steps.
 In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
-After the completion of the theoretical part, a small *infrastructure-as-code* application will be built with the learned concepts in the [AWS-CDK](#aws-cdk) chapter.
+After the completion of the theoretical part, a small *infrastructure-as-code* application will be built with the learned concepts in the [Infrastructure-As-Code](https://github.com/msg-CareerPaths/aws-cloud-training/blob/main/chapters/009-infrastructure-as-code.md) chapter.

-All the code written in the [AWS-CDK](#aws-cdk) chapter must be published on GitHub.
+All the code written in the [Infrastructure-As-Code](https://github.com/msg-CareerPaths/aws-cloud-training/blob/main/chapters/009-infrastructure-as-code.md) chapter must be published on GitHub.
 Create your own repository.
 In order to request a code review from the trainers, you must open a pull request from the develop to the master branch.

 ## Environment